 4. Take the transcript and your passport to the DMV and take the driving test

 For more information on MN Driver's License and tests, visit the MN Driver and Vehicle Services webpage at https://dps.mn.gov/divisions/dvs.

 Buying and Renting a Car

 When buying a new car, look at several different cars and talk with many dealers to find the best buy.
 All cars have a price affixed to the window called the "sticker price," but this is rarely the price that is paid.
 The final price is usually negotiable.
 You can generally pay less.
 When buying a used car, car dealers can also sell used cars, as do private individuals.
 Again, the price is generally negotiable.
-Find used cars for sale in the classified ads of newspapers under "Autos For Sale."
+You can find used cars for sale in internet or the classified ads of newspapers under "Autos For Sale."
 Beware: buying an inexpensive old car or one in poor condition may actually be cost you more money because repairs can be very expensive.

 Involved in an accident